centreon/centreon-documentation/en/reporting/generate-reports.md

  Once a report is generated, it can be automatically published using pre-defined rules.
-When creating a job, you can create several rules under the tab "Publication" (refer to the [publication rules section](publication_rules) chapter for more information on the various report publication protocols). #TODO
+When creating a job, you can create several rules under the tab "Publication" (refer to the [publication rules section](#TODO) chapter for more information on the various report publication protocols).

 ![image](../assets/reporting/guide/jobPublication.png)